tomplarge/effective-java/Effective Java.md

 ```
 - Interfaces enable safe, powerful functionality enhancements via the wrapper class idiom (Item 14)
 - You can combine interfaces and abstract classes by providing an abstract skeletal implementation class to go with each nontrivial interface you export (e.g. `AbstractMap`, `Abstract Set`, etc.)
-- Example of using a abstract skeletal implementation:
+- Example of using a abstract skeletal implementation, demonstrating how simple it is to provide all the utility of a `List` with such a design:
 ```java
 // List adapter for int array
 static List intArrayAsList(final int[] a) {